MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Certificates-AD-FS-WAP-2016.md

 ### How many certificates are needed
-It's recommended that you use a common SSL certificate across all AD FS and Web Application Proxy servers.
+It is recommended that you use a common SSL certificate across all AD FS and Web Application Proxy servers.
 For detailed requirements see the document [AD FS and Web Application Proxy SSL certificate requirements](https://technet.microsoft.com/en-us/windows-server-docs/identity/ad-fs/overview/AD-FS-2016-Requirements)

 ### SSL Certificate Requirements
 For requirements including naming, root of trust and extensions see the document [AD FS and Web Application Proxy SSL certificate requirements](https://technet.microsoft.com/en-us/windows-server-docs/identity/ad-fs/overview/AD-FS-2016-Requirements)